DJVonrhein/Clef-Converter/README.md

  After some improvements, this project can be applied to other things:

   - auto-transposing notes to different keys
-  - reading notes in a different clef.
+  - reading notes in a different clef

 Instructions: